lezer-parser/website/site/docs/guide/index.md

 ### Allowing Ambiguity

-Still, some things can not be resolved with precedence declarations.
+Still, some things cannot be resolved with precedence declarations.
 To explicitly allow Lezer to try multiple actions at a given point, you can use ambiguity markers.